The History Behind Judges, Attorneys and Prosecutors

 (see Sovereign citizens: A narrative review with implications of violence towards law enforcement)

-In New Jersey Constitution in Article I, Section 2, which explicitly declares that "All political power is inherent in the people Not the other way around.
-Is calling Sovereign people Sovereign citizens is war against the People, who are not public servants. (see New Jersey Bill of Rights)
+The New Jersey Constitution in Article I, Section 2, explicitly declares that "All political power is inherent in the people", not the other way around.
+Calling sovereign people "sovereign citizens" is war against the People, who are not public servants. (see New Jersey Bill of Rights)

 REAL “SECRETS” OF THE SYSTEM (VERIFIABLE)